ATL - LAX

 LAX

 For quick city access, use the LAX FlyAway bus to Downtown L.A. or Van Nuys.
-It's a convenient and cost-effective option.
+It's a convenient option for arriving passengers.

 Read more about LAXby Stefanie Waldek